Progress report for ONE21-407

-We will record all field operations.
+All field operations were recorded.
 This includes any planting (date, rate, depth, machinery used, etc.), cover crop termination (roll/crimp, mow, graze, etc.), harvest (dates, times, yield as above, growth stage, type), manure and soil amendment applications (time, rate, nutrient composition).
-In additions fields will be photographed during multiple stages of the crop rotations.
+In additions fields were photographed during multiple stages of the crop rotations.

-Brian will track labor and equipment time on all field operations.
-In addition, costs of all inputs will be tracked.
+Brian is tracking labor and equipment time on all field operations.
+In addition, costs of all inputs were tracked.
 Any changes made to the livestock ration as a result of a new forage in the rotation (sorghum/pea, soybean, etc.) or related to yield or quality will be assessed with the help of the Livestock Nutritionist.

 Case Study Development